jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 ## Aftermath (August).

-Dad continually updates us on his weight every day.
-It looks my parents took parts of the 3 week program and continued going.
+Dad continued to provide updates on his weight.
+My parents took parts of the 3 week program and continued on with it.
 They continued to be mindful of their food and limit carbs and went on walks nearly every day.
 It was even more exciting to see my dad continue to lose weight.

 | ![](/docs/assets/weight_chart_zoom_out.png) |
 | :-----------------------------------------: |
 |               _Weight Chart_                |

-At one point my dad was below 82 kg, over 7 kg lower than the start (2 months ago)!
+Approximately a month after the program, my dad was <82 kg, over 7 kg lower than the start (2 months ago)!

 We also wanted to help my parents expand their exercise beyond walking.
 We decided to go to the park nearby to demonstrate some stretching and exercises (led by Cynthia).